timster/peewee-moves/README.rst

     INFO: 0002_do_something: pending

 And if you're curious, here's what `0001_create_table_category.py` looks like.
-A migration was automatically created based on the definition of the Category model!
+A migration was automatically created based on the definition of the Category model.

 .. code:: python